-Want to reap the full benefits of CBD?
-Make sure to buy CBD oil labeled “full spectrum hemp extract.”
+Want the full benefits of CBD?
+You want “full spectrum hemp extract.”

 Full spectrum hemp extract includes CBD, along with a “spectrum” of other cannabinoids — including small amounts of THC.
 Experts believe these cannabinoids work synergistically in your body.

-Read on to discover the best full spectrum hemp extract products available right now.
+Read on to discover the best full spectrum CBD products available now.

-(Or, if you want to learn more about other cannabinoids in the “spectrum,” check out our guide to CBG oil.)
+(Or, if you want to learn more about other cannabinoids in the “spectrum,” check out our guide to cannabigerol, or CBG.)